lucaswilliameufrasio/web-scraping-puppeteer/README.md

 ## Todo

 - [x] Watch [Mayk Brito's video](https://www.youtube.com/watch?v=K5yYBJhix5A) on Youtube.
-- [ ] Add a web application framework.
+- [X] Add a web application framework.
 - [ ] Finish all challenges.

 ## Use Cases

-- [ ] Get data of books/clothes/shoes/things to build a virtual shop.
+- [X] Get data of books/clothes/shoes/things to build a e-commerce.
-- [ ] Get the latest announcements of a specific product in a virtual shop.
+- [ ] Get the latest announcements of a specific product in a e-commerce.
-- [ ] Get data from a video platform (imbd).
+- [X] Get data from a video platform (imbd).

 ## Challenges - Next Level

-- [ ] Implement one of the use cases.
+- [X] Implement one of the use cases.
-- [ ] Download the images and put them on a temporary folder.
+- [X] Download the images and put them on a temporary folder.

 ## References